sindresorhus/strip-indent/readme.md

 ##### indent

-Type: `number`
+Type: `number`\
+Default: The line with the least amount of leading whitespace, ignoring empty lines, determines the number.

 Whitespace number to be stripped.
-Determined automatically if not specified.

 ## Advanced usage